mkolas/dca-rs/README.md

 Note: `-i` is an exception to this, it can be used with both a single dash (because it is only one letter) and two dashes, to avoid ambiguity.

 For more usage information, run dca-rs with the `--help` flag.

+## Installation

+Download the latest binaries for your platform [from the releases section](https://github.com/nstafie/dca-rs/releases)!

+## Usage

+Run `./dca-rs --help` for usage information.